theochem/cellcutoff/README.md

-CellList is a 3D domain decomposition library.
+CellCutoff is a library for periodic boundary conditions and real-space cutoff calculations.

 Dependencies
 ============